samuel-t-johnston/ruby-playground/InterTextual/README.md

 ##Additional concepts
  - **Synonyms** - These are alternative names for a Topic, and they redirect to that topic.
 This allows a Topic to have a single, cannonical name, but still handle a variety of references to itself.
 For example, the Topic "intertextual" might have a synonym "inter-textual".
  - **Tag weight** - Tags form a relationship between a Snippet and a Topic.
 However, some relationships are stronger than others.
 Tag weight is a numeric value dictating the strength of the relationship between Snippet and Topic.

+#Plugins
+The UI and data store for InterTextual are intended to be pluggable - you'll be able to specify the type of UI or data store in the configuration file.

+The initial UI will be console/text-based.
+The initial data store will be file-based.